 Daniels graduate students get a jump start on the academic year with a live business challenge from Comcast.

 Classes are just beginning but 78 students from the full-time Denver MBA, part-time Professional MBA and MS Marketing programs at the Daniels College of Business have already been put to the test.
 Their task?
-To ideate and offer innovative business solutions that help Comcast enhance its overall customer experience.
+To brainstorm and offer innovative business solutions that help Comcast enhance its overall customer experience.

 To do this, the students met with representatives from Comcast—the global cable and broadcasting company—on Sept.
 5 at The Commons on Champa in downtown Denver to discuss the challenge: leverage artificial intelligence technologies to improve user engagement.